 Would you like to share a provocative opinion, an interesting preliminary work, or a cool idea that will spark discussion at this year’s USENIX Security Symposium?
 The poster session is the perfect venue to introduce such new or ongoing work.
 Poster presenters will have the entirety of the evening reception to discuss their work, get exposure, and receive feedback from attendees.

 We will host a Lightning Talks session (also previously known as Work-in-Progress/Rump session) on the evening of Wednesday, August 15, 2018.
 This is intended as an informal session for short and engaging presentations on recent unpublished results, work in progress, or other topics of interest to USENIX Security attendees.
 As in the past, talks do not always need to be serious and funny talks are encouraged!
 This year, USENIX will generously sponsor awards for the most engaging talks.
 Bragging rights and small cash prizes can be yours for a great talk!
-For full consideration, submit your lightning talk via the lighting talk submission form, which will be available here soon, through July 27, 2018.
+For full consideration, submit your lightning talk via the lighting talk submission form through July 27, 2018.
 Only talks submitted by this deadline will be considered for the awards.
-You can continue submitting talks via the submission form or by emailing email@example.com until Wednesday, August 15, 2018, 12:00 pm EDT.
+You can continue submitting talks via the submission form or by emailing firstname.lastname@example.org until Wednesday, August 15, 2018, 12:00 pm EDT.

 What opportunities await security students graduating with a PhD?
 On Thursday evening, students will have the opportunity to listen to informal panels of faculty and industrial researchers providing personal perspectives on their post-PhD career search.
 Learn about the academic job search, the industrial research job search, research fund raising, dual-career challenges, life uncertainty, and other idiosyncrasies of the ivory tower.
 If you would like to speak in the Doctoral Colloquium, please email email@example.com.